AjeetGitHub2016/deeplearning.ai/README.md

 Learn How to build neural networks.
 Learn how to lead successful machine learning projects.
 Learn about Xavier/He initialization, Regularization, Dropout, Batch Normalization and Adam optimization and more.
 Learn about Convolutional networks, RNNs, LSTM and more.
-Programming assignment from healthcare, autonomous driving, sign language reading, music generation, and natural language processing.
+Programming assignment from the areas of healthcare, autonomous driving, sign language reading, music generation, and natural language processing.
 Programming assignments are in Python and in TensorFlow in Keras.

 # Repository Structure